questdb/py-questdb-client/src/questdb/pandas_integration.md

 ### 64-bit floats

 32-bit and 64-bit floats.
 They all support nullability.
+We will disallow 16-bit floats.

 64-bit is default.